mustakshif/Asri/README.md

 ## Latest Updates

+### v1.1.9

+* Added adaptive display of downloaded items in `Marketplace`
+* Simplified the breadcrumb entries in the backlink panel, displaying only relevant blocks and their parent blocks
+* Fixed the issue on Mac where the traffic light would not move when toggling whether to pin the top bar.

 ### v1.1.8

 * Added a top bar pop-up tutorial animation that plays when the theme is applied for the first time.